Reexamining constraints on neutron star properties from perturbative QCD: the number density constraint

 This lower limit can be relevant for large $\mu$ close to $\mu_H$, but it blows off near $\mu_L$.
 In fact, it crosses the lower bound \cref{eq:nHmin} (noting that `H' and `L' are just dummy labels there) set by the maximally stiff EOS (blue curve in \cref{fig:demo_nconstraint}) at

 Therefore, for baryon chemical potentials below this value $\mu_C$, \cref{eq:nHmin}

 is the relevant bound.

 The $n_\mathrm{min}$ bound is shown in \cref{fig:nconstraint} as the dashed, dot-dashed, and dotted lines for $X=1,2,4$.
-The high-density PQCD point is taken to be $\mu_H=2.4$ GeV, and we have included the PQCD N3LO leading log term.
-To compare this necessary condition with the one from \cref{eq:pmaxbound}, we show a few modified NS EOSs described in the main text as solid lines.
-These are based on the maximally stiff and maximally soft EOSs in \cref{fig:dpmax}, and are diverted away at the critical points just before \cref{eq:pmaxbound} is violated via first-order-phase transitions.
-These two approaches lead to the same constraint.
-This equivalence can be understood by noting that $\Delta P_\mathrm{max}$ does not depend on $n_L$, and the maximally stiff (soft) EOS depicted in blue (red) between $\mu_L$ and $\mu_1$ is, plainly, the maximally stiff (soft) inner core EOS shown in \cref{fig:nconstraint}.
-In other words, any causal and stable NS EOS will automatically satisfy the contributions to $\Delta P_\mathrm{max}$ below $\mu_1$.
-This effectively reduces the problem formulated on the interval $[\mu_L, \mu_H]$ to that on $[\mu_1, \mu_H]$, which is exactly \cref{fig:construction}.
+The high-density pQCD point is chosen at $\mu_H=2.4$ GeV, and the N3LO leading log term in the quark matter EOS is also included.
+To compare this necessary condition with the one from \cref{eq:pmaxbound}, the limiting NS EOSs modified via the procedure described earlier are shown as the colored solid lines.
+They are based on the maximally stiff and maximally soft NS EOSs in \cref{fig:dpmax}, and are diverted away at the critical points just before \cref{eq:pmaxbound} is violated via first-order phase transitions.
+For these extreme models, the integral constraint is identical to the $\dpmax$ bound applied at the critical point.
+This equivalence can be understood by noting that $\Delta P_\mathrm{max}$ does not depend on $n_L$, and the maximally stiff (soft) EOS depicted in blue (red) between $\mu_L$ and $\mu_1$ are, plainly, the maximally stiff (soft) inner core EOS shown in \cref{fig:nconstraint}.
+In other words, causal and stable NS EOSs automatically satisfy the contributions to $\Delta P_\mathrm{max}$ below $\mu_1$.
+This effectively reduces the problem formulated on the interval $[\mu_L, \mu_H]$ to that on $[\mu_1, \mu_H]$, i.e., \cref{fig:construction}.
+For other EOSs that are not maximally stiff or maximally soft, the extreme construction below $\mu_1$ in \cref{fig:demo_nconstraint} suggests that the integral constraint is weaker than the $\dpmax$ bound.
+For instance, in \cref{fig:nconstraint} the solid black curve is required by the $\dpmax$ bound to bend {\em before} it could violate the integral constraint.